vzachari/IronSmithQSM/README.md

 *Ex. if S0001 is specified in MyInputFile and folder S0001 exists in output folder, S0001 will be skipped.*

-c) Absolute path to MyInputFile needs to be provided *(Ex. /home/data/MyAmazingExp/CSVFileVault/File.csv)* if file is not in current folder.
+c) Absolute path to MyInputFile needs to be provided *(Ex. /home/data/MyAmazingExp/CSVFileVault/File.csv)* if MyInputFile is not in current folder.

-c) FreeSurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
+d) FreeSurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
 See section #5 on Optional features below.

 ## 4) MyInputFile format: